1 Part Course |

 IFRS 18 – The New Look Profit and Loss Account

-Develop the technical skills to be able to prepare and analyse a business performance for the IFRS prepared profit and loss account
+Develop the technical skills to prepare and analyse business performance using an IFRS-prepared profit and loss account

 Colorful skyscrapers of Chicago against a blue sky